sundeepbassi/quizzy-movies/README.md

 ### Backround Colour

-The back ground colour for the whole site has been kept white for better visibility and simplicity.
+The back ground colour for the whole site has been kept using a hue of __________ and it is a light blue that changes to a light pink when a certain function happens.

+### Font colour

+For Headings one and two and questions the font is black.

+For answers the font is white set against a blue background.

 ### Footer